Single-Course Engelsk 5 ECTS

 Overall Course Objectives

-To provide students with the necessary understanding of astronomical objects and the involved physical processes so that they can engage in a master’s project in astrophysics.
+To provide students with the necessary understanding of astronomical objects and the physical processes involved so that they can engage in a master’s project in astrophysics.

 See course description in Danish